Kedar Ray: Battle of Srinagar

 Following their defeat, the Mughals sought revenge.
 Their ally, Maharaja Man Singh of Jaipur, sent the Mughal general Kirmak Khan into battle against Kedar Ray.
 Aware of Kedar Ray's military expertise, Kirmak Khan avoided a direct assault on the Bikrampur capital and instead targeted the smaller city of Srinagar.

 A fierce battle erupted between the Mughal forces and the Bikrampur army at Srinagar.
 Bikrampur's generals—Philip and Cavaldro—fought valiantly, leading their troops to a decisive victory.
 The Mughal army suffered a massive defeat, with Kirmak Khan taken prisoner and half of the Mughal forces fleeing the battlefield.

 After the victory, the Bikrampur army laid siege to the Mughal camps and captured their cannons.
 This triumph allowed the Bikrampur Kingdom to advance into north West Bengal, seizing several territories and further expanding its influence.

-Kalinga-Bikrampur War
+Isah Khan-Bikrampur War

-When the Kalinga King Isa Khan broke off his alliance with Kedar Ray, tensions escalated.
+When the King Isa Khan broke off his alliance with Kedar Ray, tensions escalated.
 In response, Kedar Ray sent a force of twenty thousand Islamic soldiers from the Bikrampur army to attack Kalinga.
 The two armies clashed in a fierce battle, which ultimately ended in a decisive victory for Bikrampur.
-The Kalinga forces, unable to withstand the onslaught, retreated from the battlefield, marking another triumph for Kedar Ray and solidifying his dominance in the region.
+Isah Khan forces, unable to withstand the onslaught, retreated from the battlefield, marking another triumph for Kedar Ray and solidifying his dominance in the region.